The Classification of Two-Dimensional Extended Topological Field Theories: Whitehead's Theorem for Symmetric Monoidal Bicategories

 We now turn our attention to symmetric monoidal bicategories.
 The significance of the previous lemma will become clear momentarily.
-The goal of this section is to prove Theorem \ref{WhiteheadforSymMonBicats}, which states that a symmetric monoidal homomorphisms between symmetric monoidal bicategories is a symmetric monoidal equivalence if and only if it is an equivalence of the underlying bicategories, which in turn is true if an only if the homomorphism is essentially surjective on objects and induces equivalence of hom categories.
+The goal of this section is to prove Theorem~\ref{WhiteheadforSymMonBicats}, which states that a symmetric monoidal homomorphisms between symmetric monoidal bicategories is a symmetric monoidal equivalence if and only if it is an equivalence of the underlying bicategories, which in turn is true if an only if the homomorphism is essentially surjective on objects and induces equivalence of hom categories.
 While it is possible to prove this theorem in a single direct calculation (by building an inverse symmetric monoidal homomorphism explicitly using the axiom of choice) the magnitude of such a calculation would soon become overwhelming.

 Instead we prefer to break the problem into more calculationally manageable pieces.
 We first introduce notions of 0- and 1-skeletal symmetric monoidal bicategories and prove that any symmetric monoidal bicategory is equivalent to one of these.
 This permits us to reduce the general Whitehead's theorem to the case when both bicategories are skeletal, a case which is more tractable.
 Recall that a category $C$ is {\em skeletal} if $x \cong y$ implies $x = y$ for any objects $x,y \in C$. \begin{definition} A bicategory $\sB$ is {\em 1-skeletal} if the hom bicategories $\sB(x, y)$ are skeletal for each pair of objects $x,y \in \sB$. $\sB$ is {\em 0-skeletal} when it satisfies the condition: $x$ is equivalent to $y$ if and only if $x = y$ in $\sB$.
 Finally, a bicategory $\sB$ is {\em skeletal} if it is both 0-skeletal and 1-skeletal.
-A symmetric monoidal bicategory is $k$-skeletal if it underlying bicategory is $k$-skeletal.\footnote{In any good inductive definition of $n$-category one should be able to similarly define the notion of $n$-skeletal.
-In this case a bicategory is always $k$-skeletal for $k \geq 2$, and a skeletal bicategory is $k$-skeletal for all $k$.} \end{definition}
+A symmetric monoidal bicategory is $k$-skeletal if it underlying bicategory is $k$-skeletal. \end{definition}

 The following lemma is well known, but we reproduce it here since we will need to use the details of its proof in what follows.
-It also serves as a means to illustrate how we will employ Lemma \ref{AnyPathsofTreesareEquivalent} in later calculations.

 \begin{lemma} Every bicategory is equivalent to a 1-skeletal bicategory. \end{lemma}

 \begin{proof} Let $\sB$ be a given bicategory.
 We will build a 1-skeletal bicategory $\sB^s$ and an equivalence $\sB^s \simeq \sB$.
 The objects of $\sB^s$ will coincide with those of $\sB$.
 Choose for each hom bicategory $\sB(x, y)$ representatives for each isomorphism class of 1-morphism.
 Let $\sB^s(x,y)$ be the full subcategory with these 1-morphisms as objects. $\sB^s(x,y)$ is skeletal, and the fully-faithful inclusion functor $i: \sB^s(x,y) \hookrightarrow \sB(x,y)$ is an equivalence of categories.
 We construct an explicit inverse functor by choosing, for each $f \in \sB(x,y)$ an isomorphism $\eta_f: \bar f \to f$, where $\bar f$ is the unique representative in the isomorphism class of $f$.
 We impose the convention that if $f = \bar f$ happens to be our chosen representative, then $\eta_{\bar f} = id_{\bar f}$.